sniklaus/pytorch-pwc/images/README.md

-The used example originates from the MPI Sintel Dataset: http://sintel.is.tue.mpg.de/
+The used example originates from the MPI Sintel dataset: http://sintel.is.tue.mpg.de/